biotite-dev/biotite/doc/tutorial/introduction.rst

 have to input *Python* objects and you get *Python* objects.
 It is basically very similar to using normal functions.

-In the following sections you will get a overview over the mentioned subpackages, so go and grab some tea and cookies und let us begin.
+In the following sections you will get an overview over the mentioned subpackages, so go and grab some tea and cookies und let us begin.